 The EBRD's engagement with CSOs is designed to support the Bank's Article 1 mandate of fostering transition towards market economies in countries that respect the principles of multiparty democracy and pluralism.

-Also, the Bank is committed to promote environmentally sound and sustainable development through the implementation of the EBRD's environmental and social policy.
+Also, the Bank is committed to promote environmentally sound and sustainable development through the implementation of the EBRD's Environmental and Social Policy (ESP).

-Through the Civil Society Capacity Enhancement Framework, the Bank also builds skills and knowledge of local civil society groups when there is a link with EBRD's investments of policy dialogue.
-This extensive interaction between the EBRD and CSOs has made a significant contribution to improving the quality, effectiveness, and sustainability of our activities across our regions.
+This extensive interaction between the EBRD and CSOs has made a significant contribution to improving the quality, effectiveness and sustainability of our activities across our regions.

-Since the EBRD was established in 1991 to foster open and democratic market economies from central Europe to central Asia, it has set up and maintained an ongoing and constructive dialogue with NGOs and other CSOs across our regions.
+Since the EBRD was established in 1991 to foster open and democratic market economies from central Europe to central Asia, it has set up and maintained an ongoing and constructive dialogue with civil society organisations (CSOs) across our regions.

 In the EBRD's early years, our interaction with CSOs was largely limited to responding to written comments by non-governmental organisations (NGOs).
 Over the years, we have started proactively consulting with a variety of civil society stakeholders, including NGOs, women's groups, faith-based organisations, think-tanks, business development associations and academic institutions.

 Our President, Board Directors, senior management, bankers, economists, political counsellors, environmental, social and civil society experts regularly meet with affected local communities and civil society groups in relation to ongoing EBRD-financed projects, our major policies and strategies for individual countries, specific investment sectors and policy dialogue initiatives.

-In 2000, the Civil Society Programme was founded as part of the EBRD’s Annual Meetings in order to provide a discussion forum for NGOs and other CSOs to directly engage with EBRD representatives regarding specific issues about our activities.
+In 2000, the Civil Society Programme was founded as part of the EBRD’s Annual Meetings in order to provide a discussion forum for CSOs to directly engage with EBRD representatives on specific issues related to our activities.

-The creation in 2001 of a dedicated Civil Society Engagement Unit (CSEU), which is primarily responsible for fostering relations between civil society and the EBRD, indicates the strengthening of this commitment and engagement with a broader range of CSOs.
+The creation in 2001 of a dedicated Civil Society Engagement (CSE) Unit, which is primarily responsible for fostering relations between civil society and the EBRD, indicates the strengthening of this commitment and engagement with a broader range of CSOs.